Sizing Is Just a Number

 - The size on the dress label.

 You should buy a dress within your size range.
-It is much easier to take a dress in a size or two than to try and let it out.
-However most manufacturers leave 1-2″ of materials to allow for letting a dress out.
+It is much easier to take a dress in a size or two than to try and let it out — though most manufacturers leave 1–2 inches of material in the seams to allow for letting out.
+Be aware that if a made-to-order dress does not fit when you receive it, it generally cannot be returned for a refund; alterations are the normal, expected path to a perfect fit.

-How to measure yourself
+How to Measure Yourself

 Bust